CaptainSpam/dbwidget/README.md

 # dbwidget

-Desert Bus for Hope Android Widget
+An Android home screen widget for Desert Bus For Hope

+More details to follow.